Saving: This is how high the interest rates are on average at the moment - Breaking Latest News

 Time for interest rate hikes is not over yet

 Here, Akbank is currently offering the highest interest rate of 2.26 percent.
-For 127.47 euros interest you would have to invest 6540 euros in this case.
+In this case, you would have to invest 6540 euros for 127.47 euros in interest.
 With 8,000 euros in fixed assets, you could still earn 180 euros in interest income.

 Important: the time for interest rate hikes is not over yet.
 Only recently raised the European Central Bank interest rates again.
 For the banks, this means that their business with your deposits will become even more profitable.
 Especially at the top of the market, where banks are vying for your money, even higher interest rates can be expected in the future.
 Changing banks can therefore be worthwhile.